tsgates/arch-wiki-markdown/wiki/System_Restore_from_Configurations.md

 Using tar in a script can make archiving configurations get done in just a couple steps.

-> Include and Exclude Files
+> Include and exclude files

 Tar has the ability to read from both an include and an exclude file.
 This means that you can tell tar everything you would like to include in